 If you are in a leadership position and you aren’t actively looking for disruptions, you can easily be left behind.
 The landscape is littered with businesses that failed to act when markets shifted.
 Just ask the folks at Blockbuster, Kodak, Blackberry, Polaroid, or Pan Am.

-Executive training and leadership coaching play an important role for disrupters and Executive that are struggling with disruption.
+Executive training and leadership coaching play an important role for disrupters and executives who are struggling with disruption.
 Leadership coaching allows for the development of key skills that are needed in today’s fast-paced and evolving business environment.
 Executive training provides the toolset to effectuate change and motivate others to evolve.

 Successful management teams must be able to master the soft skills to manage others through periods of intense change.
 They demonstrate strong communication skills to rally people to their vision and create a safe culture for employees to change.
 Executive coaching can help leaders navigate the complexities of business in ambiguous situations.
 They can help shape disruptive thinking with tangible ways to assimilate information in an unbiased way.